bitcoincashorg/bitcoincash.org/spec/2019-11-15-minimaldata.md

 ## Minimal number encoding

-It is proposed that (almost) all opcodes that take numbers from the stack shall require the stack element to be a minimally encoded representation:
+Most opcodes that take numbers from the stack shall require the stack element to be a minimally encoded representation.
+To be specific, these operands must be minimally encoded numbers:
 * The single operand of OP_PICK and OP_ROLL.
 * The single operand of OP_1ADD, OP_1SUB, OP_NEGATE, OP_ABS, OP_NOT, OP_0NOTEQUAL.
 * Both operands of OP_ADD, OP_SUB, OP_DIV, OP_MOD, OP_BOOLAND, OP_BOOLOR, OP_NUMEQUAL, OP_NUMEQUALVERIFY, OP_NUMNOTEQUAL, OP_LESSTHAN, OP_GREATERTHAN, OP_LESSTHANOREQUAL, OP_GREATERTHANOREQUAL, OP_MIN, OP_MAX.